TexaProject/texa/README.md

 [![Build Status](https://travis-ci.org/TexaProject/texa.svg?branch=master)](https://travis-ci.org/TexaProject/texa)

 TEXA is a novel framework backed by a mathematical oriented theory(Texa Theory, refer to /texa-docs) for interacting, evaluating and assessing AIs.

+#### We are helping answer an important question: _"What's real and what's not?"_

 ## LIBRARIES USED: